TNK-Studio/gortal/README.md

 # gortal

-A SSH Portal written by Go, use to manage &amp; jump to any servers.
+A lightweight jumpserver written by Go, use to manage & jump to any servers.